Sin clouded mind of our people. They grope in the dark without light, and he maketh them to stagger like a drunken man (Job 12:25).

 ("Land and freedom")

-at another are perceived as an "indomitable mad run" of a demon-possessed wild red steed:
+and at another are perceived as the "indomitable mad run" of a demon-possessed wild red steed:

 Who, driving fear away,